braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/unit_tests.md

 Create a new Objective-C file in your unit tests target.

-If the unit tests target is in Swift, Xcode may ask "Would you like to configure an Objective-C bridging header?"
-The bridging header is optional, so you can click "Don't Create" and still run these unit tests successfully.
+If the unit tests target is in Swift, Xcode may ask, "Would you like to configure an Objective-C bridging header?"
+The bridging header is optional, so you can click **Don't Create** and still run these unit tests successfully.

 Add the contents of the HelloSwift sample app's [`AppboyPushUnitTests.m`][4] to the new file.

-## Step 5: Run test suite
+## Step 6: Run test suite

 Run your app's unit tests.
 This can be a one-time verification step, or you can include this indefinitely in your test suite to help catch any regressions.